 The next section targets strengthening the muscles that are weak.

-For an anterior pelvic tilt sufferer, they may even want to hold their plank with a slight posterior pelvic (pull the pelvis towards the elbows) tilt to dramatically strengthen the core.
+For an anterior pelvic tilt sufferer, you may even want to hold your plank with a slight posterior pelvic (pull the pelvis towards the elbows) tilt to dramatically strengthen the core.

 For more exercises, see this page on how to strengthen a weak core.